faulconbridge/semsat/Semsat2/README.md

 In the raw output tab, participants responded to the relatedness prompts pressing either the C or M key.
 M indicated that the cue was related to the target; C indicated that they were unrelated.

-Included also is an R markdown file that allows full reproducability of the analyses along with context where appropriate.